garrandall/popular-music-data/tracks/make-it-clap-busta-rhymes-spliff-star.md

 Hey!
 Hey!
 Ain't no fakin the fluid
-Water drippin off asses of women that's shakin it to it While I'm takin you through it, no mistakin my crew is Flipmode baby!!! got you actin all stupid
+Water drippin off asses of women that's shakin it to it While I'm takin you through it, no mistakin my crew is Flipmode baby! got you actin all stupid
 Now I'm back in the cupid, just to tell you the truth is Them niggas that be havin you blacken and ready to lose it Pushin lambos and harley rockin Roberto Cavalli (Huh!)